rackerlabs/rackspace-how-to/content/cloud-servers/add-a-cloud-network-interface-to-a-cloud-server.md

 It takes a couple of minutes to add the interface.
 You should now be able to log in to the cloud server and check interfaces by running the command `ip a`.
+You should see the interface that you added in the output from this command.

 **Note**: You can also run `nova virtual-interface-list cloudserverID`.

-You should see the interface that you added in the output.

 If you need to add Cloud Networks to your account, submit a ticket from the Cloud Control Panel.